TaskRatchet/TaskRatchet.com/site/help/works.md

 # How It Works

 TaskRatchet is the only todo list that makes you do the tasks you add.

 ## Add a Task

 When adding a task, TaskRatchet asks you for three pieces of information:

-- **Task:** The definition of the task--what is it you need to do?
+- **Task:** The definition of the task—what is it you need to do?
 - **Deadline:** A deadline, specified as a date and time.
 - **Stakes:** The amount of money you'll be charged if you don't complete it in time.

-In addition, you can create multiple tasks at the same time--all with the same deadline and stakes--by entering one task per line in the task field.
+In addition, you can create multiple tasks at the same time—all with the same deadline and stakes—by entering one task per line in the task field.
 Each line will be created as its own task.

 ![FVYKEaUXsAIdwTd](https://user-images.githubusercontent.com/4655422/179230689-1a697e39-5cef-49ad-b854-aa1b463b2516.jpeg)